Kent and Medway Medical School: History

 Funding for KMMS was announced in March 2018 following a competition to allocate 1500 new medical training posts across England.
 Stages 1 and 2 of the General Medical Council (GMC) accreditation process for new schools were completed in advance of this announcement.
 The Founding Dean was appointed in September 2018 and stages 3 to 6 of the GMC accreditation were completed before the first 100 students enrolled in September 2020.
+The first cohort of medical students from KMMS graduated on 17 September 2025; 44% of the graduating cohort were allocated to the local Kent, Surrey and Sussex deanery of the UK Foundation Programme.

 Teaching

-As of the 2020/2021 academic year, the school has a single, 5-year undergraduate (UG) Bachelor of Medicine Bachelor of Surgery (BM BS) program which will lead to a Primary Medical Qualification (PMQ) when the program is accredited by the GMC in summer 2025.
+Starting from the 2020/2021 academic year, the school has a single, 5-year undergraduate (UG) Bachelor of Medicine Bachelor of Surgery (BM BS) program leading to a Primary Medical Qualification (PMQ) accredited by the GMC since summer 2025.

 Undergraduate Program

 Structure

-The UG program is linked to the five-year program offered by the KMMS' contingency school BSMS.
+The undergraduate program is linked to the five-year program offered by the KMMS' contingency school BSMS.
 It starts with two years of systems-based modules which cover the major body systems and include the foundational biopsychosocial knowledge required before years 3–5.
 Years 1 and 2 also includes a Skills for Clinical Practice (SCP) module, a Professional Development and Person-Centered Care (PDPCP) module and a Community and Primary Care in Practice (CPCP) module which each lasts for the full academic year.
 The CPCP modules include immersion weeks of placement in General Practice and Community Health.
 There are 6 weeks of clinical placement in year 1 and 2.
 This amounts to one of the largest amounts of clinical placement time in the early stages of the program of any UK medical school.

-Years 3, 4, and 5 have yet to be delivered, but the school plans that they will be based on the principle of Longitudinal Integrated Placements (LIPs).
-This will involve students spending nearly the entire academic year on placement.
+Years 3, 4, and 5 are based on the principle of Longitudinal Integrated Placements (LIPs), involving students spending nearly the entire academic year on placement.
+Students undertake two Integrated Practice modules in years 3 and 4 respectively, as well as specialist rotations and an individual research project in year 4.

-Final exams will happen around Easter time in year 5 and are followed by an Elective module and a Transition to Practice module.
+Following senior rotations in year 5, final exams happen around Easter time and are followed by an Elective module and a Transition to Practice module.